elix/elix.org/content/Tabs.md

 # Tabs

-`Tabs` is a set of tabbed panels that can be navigated by selecting corresponding tab buttons. `Tabs` takes care of the relative positioning of the tab buttons and the tab panels, and ensures that the selection state of the buttons and panels remains in sync.
+`Tabs` is a set of tabbed panels that can be navigated by selecting corresponding tab buttons. `Tabs` builds on `Explorer`, which takes care of the relative positioning of the tab buttons and the tab panels, and ensures that the selection state of the buttons and panels remains in sync. `Tabs` itself mostly adds the use of [TabButton](TabBUtton) elements as default proxies for the tab panels (the elements the user can click to select a panel), and [TabStrip](TabStrip) to contain the list of tab buttons. `Tabs` also adds accessibility support specific to tabbed interfaces.

 A typical example of `Tabs` being used for navigation, using custom tab buttons:

 [Tabs used for navigation](/demos/toolbarTabs.html)